dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/python/overview.md

 The `description` property of the connection object contains the column names as per the standard.

-DuckDB also supports prepared statements in the API with the `execute` and `executemany` methods.
+DataMiner also supports prepared statements in the API with the `execute` and `executemany` methods.
 In this case, the parameters are passed as an additional parameter after a query that contains `?` placeholders.
 Here is an example:
 ```python
 # insert a row using prepared statements
 con.execute("INSERT INTO items VALUES (?, ?, ?)", ['laptop', 2000, 1])